Yselond, Ysland

 In some romances, Iceland is confused with Ireland.

-Iceland | 0 to 1300 AD
+Iceland | 0 to the 9th century AD

 Prior to the Norse arrival, Iceland was uninhabited by humans.
 The island’s natural environment consisted of volcanoes, glaciers, fjords, rivers, and diverse flora and faunta.
 Iceland was likely known to some seafaring peoples, such as Irish monks and Viking explorers, but there is no evidence of permanent settlement before the ninth century.

-The settlement of Iceland by Norse settlers began in the late ninth century.
-According to Icelandic sagas and historical accounts, the first known Norse settler in Iceland was Ingólfr Arnarson, who arrived with his family around 874.
+According to Icelandic sagas and historical accounts, the first known Norse settler in Iceland was Ingólfur Arnarson, who arrived with his family around 874.
 He settled in what is now Reykjavik.
 The settlement period was characterized by waves of Norse immigrants who came to Iceland seeking new land and opportunities.
 They established farmsteads and small communities along the coast and in fertile valleys.

 During the early medieval period, Iceland developed a unique culture and legal system known as the Icelandic Commonwealth.
 The Icelandic sagas, written in the thirteenth century but based on earlier oral traditions, provide invaluable insights into the history, culture, and social structure of early Icelandic society.